 - 1 tbsp lemon juice

-Remove the soup from heat.
+- Remove the soup from heat, then add the lemon juice.
 Using an immersion blender, puree until completely smooth.
 Add additional water or broth as needed to thin to desired consistency.

 Disclaimer: This post contains affiliate links, which means we receive a small commission if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!